 - Consumption of probiotic yogurt (due to the presence of beneficial bacteria in it) can theoretically help maintain appropriate bacterial balance in the intestine and vagina.
 However, there is conflicting evidence as to whether this can help prevent yeast infection, but its effects have been confirmed by many women.
 Leastways, this type of yogurt is a good source of calcium as well as protein.

-Most women who get a yeast infection while pregnant do not have any side effects.
+Most women who get a yeast infection when pregnant do not have any side effects.
 Early yeast infection treatment while pregnant increases the chances of having a healthy baby.
 Pregnant women should visit a doctor or midwife if they notice any abnormal symptoms.
 Pregnancy care is very important because some pregnancy infections can be diagnosed and treated before symptoms develop.